JackLClements/FactoryLine/README.txt

 Assumption - that we want the sum total of all components and items produced by all conveyer belts

 -- OUTPUT --
-The conveyer belt using the specified RNG input appears to produce completed components just over 2/3rds of the time, with components rolling off the belt continuously after 10-or-so iterations.
-Very few singular components roll off the line, but when all workers are busy there will be periods in which nothing rolls of the line.
+The conveyer belt using the specified RNG input appears to produce completed components generally just over 1/3rd of the time, with components rolling off the belt continuously after 10-or-so iterations.
+More singular components roll off the line, causing a backlog as workers collect and build and are waiting for free belts.
 Similarly, the workers towards the front of the line assemble more completed components than those towards the end of the line, who often end up holding onto components for long periods of time, waiting for the matching component to arrive.
+The problem of the backlog is exacerbated as the number of cycles continues, as the workers enter a state of constant building whilst new elements are generated.

+I get the feeling that better results are achieveable by changing how the state switching works, but given the time constraints, changing this could potentially be at the expense of correct behaviour.

 -- NOTES --
 Only essential accessor functions have been implemented for the sake of time.
 This may not be practical in a production system.